OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 About-us H2 on mobile is visable under the navbar, i cannot figure out margins for it.
 H2 hidden else where.

-### Deployment to Github
+### Deployment to Github Pages

--The website is deployed using Github, ensuring accessibility to users worldwide.
-As follows.
+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
-  -In the GitHub repository, navigate to the Settings tab -From the menu on left select 'Pages'
+  - In the GitHub repository, navigate to the Settings tab
+  - From the menu on left select 'Pages'
-  -From the source section drop-down menu, select the Branch: main -Click 'Save'
+  - From the source section drop-down menu, select the Branch: main
+  - Click 'Save'
+  - A live link will be displayed in a green banner when published successfully.

+The live link can be found here - https://oscarbackman92.github.io/Project-1-Oscar-B-ckmanv2

 ## Credits
 My Wife Josefine for the contents in About us and items in our-menu.